ffdev-info/jsonid/README.md

 ## Ruleset

-`jsonid` currently defines a small set of rules that help us to identify JSON documents.
+JSONID currently defines a small set of rules that help us to identify JSON documents.

 The rules are described in their own data-structures.
 The structures are